ecoRegeneration: Development of a "Merit-Order" in order to assess regeneration heat for geothermal probes within urban residential neighbourhoods

-The aim of the project is the development of a technical and economic basis for regeneration heat in urban residential areas.
-This includes a detailed technical examination, determination of cost data, development of business models, integration of appropriate stakeholders and the calculation of the „Merit-Order" for the following solutions of regeneration heat:
+The aim of the project was the development of a technical and economical basis for regeneration heat in urban residential areas.
+This included a detailed technical examination, determination of cost data, development of business models and the calculation of the "Merit-Order" for the following solutions of regeneration heat:

 - Use of waste heat of industrial enterprises in the ground floor areas of residential buildings (e.g. supermarket)

-- Technical assessment and economic evaluation of additional heat supply systems, such as hybrid collectors, solar absorbers.
+- Technical assessment and economic evaluation of additional heat supply systems, such as hybrid collectors and solar absorbers.

 - Know-how transfer and stakeholder process for the integration of asphalt collectors

-Results of the project are application guidelines for optimal early involvement of more cost-effective regeneration heat in urban residential areas.
-The guideline is targeted for municipalities as well as project developers and planners.
-The direct involvement of members of the target groups in the project is to secure the acceptance and to ensure the dissemination of results.
+Results of the project are application guidelines for the optimal early involvement of cost-effective regeneration heat in the planning and building of urban residential areas.
+The guideline is directed at municipalities as well as project developers and planners.
+This information is intended to promote easier implementation of renewable heat supply concepts in urban residential areas.

 e7 Energie Markt Analyse GmbH